 - Click on OK and confirm your choice.

-Go to Settings > Apps, Uninstall any programs or applications that you no longer use.
+Go to Settings > Apps and uninstall any programs or applications that you no longer use.

 Restart your PC and try to install the update again.